ossec/ossec-docs/docs/manual/notes/portscan_detection.rst

 ^^^^^^^^^^^

- The syslog, user, group and internal network configuration is not show (OS dependent) iplog can log in diferets ways depending of the configuration parameters (DNS resolv, log_dest, etc), the proposed decoders and rules only work with the logs later described, this configuration file extract is functional with this requeriment, please read man iplog and man iplog.conf
+ The syslog, user, group and internal network configuration is not show (OS dependent) iplog can log in different ways depending of the configuration parameters (DNS resolv, log_dest, etc), the proposed decoders and rules only work with the logs later described, this configuration file extract is functional with this requeriment, please read man iplog and man iplog.conf